Domain Randomization & Sim2Sim#

 2. Adding action noise (motor imprecision)

-3. Adding observation noise (sensor noise)
+3. Adding observation noise (sensor noise for IMU, encoders)

-4. Applying external perturbations (pushes, bumps)
+4. Applying external perturbations (pushes, velocity impulses)

 5. Forcing the policy to be robust to parameter variations